External Ids for CUL3 Gene

 GeneCards Summary for CUL3 Gene

 CUL3 (Cullin 3) is a Protein Coding gene.
 Diseases associated with CUL3 include Pseudohypoaldosteronism, Type Iie and Pseudohypoaldosteronism, Type Iia.
-Among its related pathways are RET signaling and Cytokine Signaling in Immune system.
+Among its related pathways are RET signaling and Class I MHC mediated antigen processing and presentation.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is CUL4A.

 UniProtKB/Swiss-Prot for CUL3 Gene